maylay/postActiv/README.md

   nginx is also well-supported.

 ## Installation
-Detailed installation information is in INSTALLING, but in basic, you will want to download the branch archive of your choice, unzip it to a web-accessible directory, and then run the Install.php file, which will guide you through further setup.
+Detailed installation information is in INSTALLING.md, but in basic, you will want to download the branch archive of your choice, unzip it to a web-accessible directory, and then run the Install.php file, which will guide you through further setup.
 You will want to have a database available for postActiv, of course.